Print

 • 2 cups water

-• 1 head garlic, halved crosswise & excess paper removed
+• 1 head garlic, halved crosswise and excess paper removed

 • 2 bay leaves

-• 1 (one) 0.75-ounce pack “poultry blend” fresh herbs (or approx. 2 sprigs fresh rosemary, 2 sprigs fresh sage, & 1012 sprigs fresh thyme), tied into a secure bundle with kitchen twine
+• One 0.75-ounce pack “poultry blend” fresh herbs (or approx. 2 sprigs fresh rosemary, 2 sprigs fresh sage, and 1012 sprigs fresh thyme), tied into a secure bundle with kitchen twine

 • optional: parmesan rind (see Recipe Notes)

-• 12 ounces sourdough or hearty bread of choice, cut or torn into 1/2-inch pieces & divided
+• 12 ounces sourdough or hearty bread of choice, cut or torn into ½-inch pieces and divided

-• 1 bunch kale, destemmed & finely shredded (approx. 2 cups packed)
+• 1 bunch kale, destemmed and finely shredded (approx. 2 cups packed)

 • for serving, as desired: extra virgin olive oil, shaved parmesanground black pepper